qkrekdls/CAPYBARA/README.md

 - **Placeholder Images**:
 Current images are temporary and intended for demonstration purposes.
 Original content has been replaced for privacy reasons.
-- **Further Improvements**:
-Adding additional subpages for more functionality.
-Polishing UI/UX for enhanced accessibility.

 ---